Fees checklist for first time buyers

 Fees Checklist for First Time Buyers

 Buying a new home is likely to be the single most expensive purchase you will ever make.
-When it comes to buying a house, there are a number of other one-off costs that you need to keep in mind and budget for.
+When it comes to getting a mortgage or buying a house, there are a number of other one-off costs that you need to keep in mind and budget for.

 Below are some of the most common fees and what they are for.

-Some lenders charge a booking or application fee for reserving funds on a product.
+Some lenders charge an application fee for reserving funds on a mortgage product.
 Always check the fees before you proceed as they vary between lenders and may not be refunded if the mortgage does not complete.

-Many mortgage products have an upfront charge, sometimes called an arrangement fee, in addition to the booking fee.
+Many mortgage products have an upfront charge, sometimes called a product fee, in addition to the booking fee.
 These vary significantly between lenders and can cost as much as £2,000.
-Most lenders allow you to add it to your mortgage but you will pay interest on the additional amount.
+Most lenders allow you to add it to your mortgage but you'll pay interest on the additional amount.

 Mortgage Account Fee

-Some lenders might charge a one-off administrative fee to cover the cost of setting up your mortgage.
+Some lenders might charge home buyers a one-off administrative fee to cover the cost of setting up your mortgage.
 This is separate to the arrangement fee and varies from lender to lender.

 Higher Lending Charge (HLC)